 I give both movies a big thumb up.

-Captain James Holden, Georgia Badgers Militia of Rainbow Regiment, American Civil War
+Major James Holden, Georgia Badgers Militia of Rainbow Regiment, American Civil War

 "Aim small, miss small."